 An individual, face-to-face thank you is personal and effective, but there’s also room for more public appreciation—and a team meeting is the perfect place to recognize someone who’s helped you out recently.

 It doesn’t have to be big and flashy.
-Try working it in naturally, like as part of a project update that you were going to give anyway: “The project is right on track, thanks to Joe, who reviewed it and helped me adjust the intro and conclusion—and I think it really hits the nail on the head now.”
+Try working it in naturally, like as part of a project update that you were going to give anyway:

 The public (but not over-the-top) recognition will make your colleague feel extra special—and it’ll help boost his or her value within the team.
+(And if you’re truly struggling for ideas, check out this list of ways to make your office a happier place to work every day.)

 3. Bring in a Treat